ionic-team/ionic-docs/src/content/guides/migration.md

 We suggest the following general process when migrating an existing application from Ionic version 2 or 3 to Ionic version 4:

 1. Generate a new project using one of our generic starters
-1. Copy your applicaiton's services from `src/providers` to `src/app/services`.
-Keep in mind that minor rxjs related changes may need to be made.
+1. Copy your applicaiton's services from `src/providers` to `src/app/services`
+   1. Minor rxjs related changes may need to be made
-1. Add `{providedIn: 'root'}` to each service's `@Injectable()` decorator so it does not need to be included in the `AppModule`
+   1. `{providedIn: 'root'}` should be added to each service's `@Injectable()` decorator so it does not need to be included in the `AppModule`
 1. Copy your application's other root level items (pipes, components, etc) keeping in mind that the directory structure changes from `src/components` to `src/app/components`, etc.
 1. Copy global Sass styling from `src/app/app.scss` to `src/global.scss`
 1. Copy the rest of the application, page by page or feature by feature, keeping the following items in mind